ENVIRONMENT-BASED LEARNING IS A POWERFUL TEACHING TOOL

 Why should I use environment-based learning?

 Why Study EBL at Mary Baldwin College?

 Environment-Based Learning course list

-Environment-based learning (EBL) is a research-driven educational approach in which the natural world is used to engage and motivate students to learn.
-By using the student’s own environment as an organizing theme for hands-on study, educators provide a standards-based integrated curriculum in a meaningful and relevant setting.
+By using the student’s own environment as an organizing theme for place-based, hands-on study, educators provide an integrated curriculum in a meaningful and relevant setting that meets state and common core standards.
 K-12th grade students actively work to answer questions related to their natural, built, and cultural environments and can apply the process to content in all subjects.
-With this place-based approach, you no longer have to hear the question “why do I have to learn this?”
+With this project-based approach, you no longer have to hear the question “why do I have to learn this?”
 EBL provides “learning with a purpose.”

 - Engages students to learn standards-based content in a creative and meaningful way.